vitruv-tools/Maven-Build-Parent/readme.md

 The expected project structure is an extension of the standard Maven project structure.
 Not all of the shown directories and files are required for every project, use as applicable.
+The `reactions` directory is an example for a directory, in which code written in a DSL supported by Vitruvius should be placed.
 The files `.project` and `plugin.xml` are only required when code should be generated from Ecore meta-models.

 ```